-Rake Narang: What’s the best method to measure the effectiveness of security efforts?
+Info Security PG: What’s the best method to measure the effectiveness of security efforts?
 Is a proactive approach always the best approach?

 Dwayne Melançon: I am a firm believer that metrics, like statistics, don’t necessarily tell the whole story.
 Essentially, if you can create metrics that allow you to glance at a trend line and know whether things are OK, and drive some smart questions when things don’t look right, you’re in pretty good shape.